 “Your body will always give you signals that you have trained enough or you have trained too much,” Obadike says.
 “If you are too sore then your body is saying I need a break — your body is your intensity gauge coach.”

-A proper warm up and cool down can also make a big difference on how often you can work out during any given week.
+A proper warm-up and cool down can also make a big difference in how often you can workout during any given week.
 If your workout lasts an hour, designate fifteen minutes on either end solely for priming your system and recovering.

 “Warming up is so important before you work-out to prevent injuries.
 And post-workout stretching and cool down is important to prevent your body from tightening after a workout.”